 Things to do in Valletta

 With so many things to do and see in Valletta it’s pretty easy to get confused (but not lost!
 Valletta was designed in a square grid shape which makes it very easy to navigate).
-The ideal way to start your journey in Valletta is by taking a Free Walking Tour which takes you round the most important sights in the capital.
+The ideal way to start your journey in Valletta is by taking a Free Walking Tour which takes you around the most important sights in the capital.
 They are free but make sure you give the guide a nice tip for the effort.
 If you want your orientation to get even better, then a boat ride down the harbour would also really help.

 - Grab a couple of traditional Maltese pastizzi and Malta’s favourite soft drink, Kinnie from Malta Pastizzi in Merchant Street and find a nice spot in Pjazza San Gorg as you watch the world go by.
 (Make sure to take cash, most pastizzerias in Malta don’t accept cards!
 A pastizz costs around 40c of a euro)

-- Get lost in the narrow streets of Valletta including Strait Street, St Lucia Street, Republic Street (bottom part) and watch out for the traditional Maltese balconies and door knobs.
+- Get lost in the narrow streets of Valletta including Strait Street, St Lucia Street, Republic Street (bottom part) and watch out for the traditional Maltese balconies and doorknobs.

 - Spend a night in one of the restored boutique hotels